-Note: In the Virtual Server List, you can edit a rule by clicking under the Edit column next to the rule you would like to edit.
+Note: In the Virtual Server List, you can edit a rule by clicking column next to the rule you would like to edit.
 You can also delete a rule by clicking under the Delete column next to the rule you would like to delete.